 OARSI Seeks Candidates for Board Positions

-OARSI is now accepting applications for the Board of Directors for a 4 year term beginning in May, 2019.
-(Toronto World Congress) The Board requires high caliber members whose backgrounds, skills and experience match the OARSI mission and its current and future needs.
+OARSI is now accepting applications for the Board of Directors for a 4-year term beginning in April 2024.
+The Board requires high caliber members whose backgrounds, skills and experience match the OARSI mission and its current and future needs.
 Service on the OARSI board demands a considerable commitment of time and talent to advance the goals and objectives of the organization.

-The Nominating Committee will review all applications and make a recommendation to the Board.
-The nominating committee seeks to maintain gender, geographical and specialty balance.
+The Nominating Committee will review all applications and make recommendations to the Board.
+The Nominating Committee seeks to maintain gender, geographical and specialty balance.
 All OARSI members, except those employed by industry, are eligible to serve on the Board of Directors.

 Once you click the link below you will be asked to register.
 A password will then be sent to you which will allow you to log in to complete the application.
 Click here to begin the application

 Nominations, Elections and Voting Processes for the OARSI Board of Directors